Still in the Game: Critical reception

 Allmusic editor Michael Gallucci wrote that on Still in the Game, "Sweat goes one-on-one with his audience, playing into their hearts and souls with his typically smooth-croon grandeur.
 It all sounds a bit familiar (as well as a bit programmed) – and the Jermaine Dupri, Erick Sermon and Too Short cameos add absolutely nothing to Sweat's sweet mix – but there's a cool sexuality in his grooves and moves."
+Paul Verna from Billboard felt that Still in the Game "makes it clear that he hasn't deviated from the singing style that made him a household name.
+However, this sets [...] should expose the vocalst to a younger and more streetwise audience and enhance his sales prospects."

 Matt Diehl from Entertainment Weekly found that "despite his new album’s defensive title, Still in the Game, Keith Sweat shouldn't worry — his long-running career proves he's an R&B lover-man for the ages.
 Cameos from Snoop Dogg, Too Short, and Erick Sermon feel superfluous: Sweat’s seductive burr of a voice is all he needs — when he lolls around the line "come into my bedroom" like molasses on the tongue, it's pure Spanish fly soul.
 Keep a copy of this in the boudoir."
-Paul Verna from Billboard felt that Still in the Game "makes it clear that he hasn't deviated from the singing style that made him a household name.
-However, this sets [...] should expose the vocalst to a younger and more streetwise audience and enhance his sales prospects."
+Los Angeles Times critic Connie Johnson wrote that Still in the Game shows that "when Sweat really is at the top of his game, he cranks out club-friendly jams," but here "he isn’t fresh enough," noting that while Snoop Dogg adds "some bite to "Come and Get With Me"," overall it is "a competent effort but not one to make him the Michael Jordan of R&B."